-assets
+assets asset ceiling

-A present economic resource controlled by the entity as a result of past events asset ceiling assets held by a long-term employee benefit fund Assets (other than non-transferable financial instruments issued by the reporting authority) that are either:
+A present economic resource controlled by the entity as a result of past events.
+The present value of any economic benefits available in the form of refunds assets held by a long-term employee benefit fund

-The present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan.
+The present value of any economic benefits available in the form of refunctions to the plan or reductions in future contributions to the plan.